Rebecca Murray-Gilling

 Further information

-Prior to my counselling career, and as part of finding my own path in life, I worked primarily with young adults in support, well-being and educational roles in the UK, Canada, and Australia.
-This has included international higher education, international youth travel & cultural exchange, outdoor education and summer camp in Canada, in palliative care, disability support and social services, and as a secondary & sixth form teacher of the performing arts.
+Prior to my counselling career, and as part of finding my own path in life, I worked primarily with young adults in support, well-being and educational roles in the UK and Canada.
+This has included international higher education, international youth travel & cultural exchange, and outdoor education.
+I have also previously worked in palliative care, disability support and social services, and as a secondary & sixth form teacher of the performing arts.